 Applications are processed when they are received.
 However, international applicants should submit all materials in December or January in order to begin study the following fall semester and in August or September in order to begin study the following spring semester.
 An application fee of \$50 (in U.S. funds) must accompany the formal application, which otherwise is not evaluated.
+(See page 104, "Application Fee," in this catalog regarding multiple applications and other matters relating to the application fee.)

 All F-1 or J-1 visa students must have insurance coverage against illness and accident before being permitted to register.
 Insurance must be maintained throughout the student's enrollment in the university and may be obtained at the time of registration.

-International Applications.
-International applicants should submit the following items in one envelope:
+International applications.
+International applicants should submit the following in one envelope (clearly labeled "application") to:

-- application (available on the Web at westcgi.west.asu.edu/acadaffairs/gradstudies); - 2. application fee; - two copies of all college and university academic records; - English translation of all college and university academic records; - 5.
-TOEFL or IELTS score; - appropriate test score report (e.g., GRE, GMAT); and - 7.
-Financial Guarantee form.
-(This item may be submitted at a later time.)
+Graduate Studies Arizona State University at the West campus P.O.
+Box 37100 Phoenix, AZ 85069-7100 application (westcgi.west.asu.edu/acadaffairs/gradstudies/);

+2. application fee;

+3. two copies of all college and university academic records;

+4. translation of all college and university academic records;

 All records must be in English.
-If the registrar of the institution does not issue records in English, original language records must be submitted with translations.
-Translations must be literal and complete versions of original records.
+If the registrar of your institution does not issue records in English, original language records must be submitted with translations.
+Translations must be literal, complete versions of original records.
 Documents must be translated by a university or government official, not the applicant.